async-labs/builderbook/README.md

 ## Admin demo

+- To save time from writing your own content, Fork our [demo book repository](https://github.com/builderbook/demo-book) and use it for the demo.

 - Log in with Google.
-You'll be logged in as an Admin (book author): [link](https://demo1.builderbook.org/login).
+You'll be logged in as an Admin: [link](https://demo1.builderbook.org/login).

+- After logging in:

+  - Click `Connect Github`.

+  - Click `Add book`.

+  - Enter details and select the `/demo-book` Github repo that you forked earlier.

+  - Click `Save`, then click the book's title in your dashboard.

+  - You are now on the book's detail page.
+Click `Sync with Github`.

+  - Refresh the page and you'll see links to the Introduction and Chapter 1.

-  - View the introduction chapter _without_ Buy button: [link](https://demo1.builderbook.org/books/test-book/introduction).
+    - Example of Introduction _without_ Buy button: [link](https://demo1.builderbook.org/books/demo-book/introduction)

-  - View Chapter-1 _with_ Buy button: [link](https://demo1.builderbook.org/books/test-book/connecting-to-database).
+    - Example of Chapter 1 _with_ Buy button: [link](https://demo1.builderbook.org/books/demo-book/example)

-- After logging in, you can connect Github and create a book:

-  - Click the `Add book` button
+- Important notes:

-  - Enter book details and select a Github repo with an `introduction.md` file at the root.
+  - Any Github repo you use must have a non-empty `introduction.md` file at the root.

-  Your `introduction.md` file must have metadata in the format shown below.
-See [this file](https://github.com/builderbook/demo-book/blob/master/introduction.md) as an example.
+  - The `introduction.md` and any other `.md` files with conent must have metadata in the format shown below:

   ```
   ---